Anti-poverty advocates urge Congress to act on voting rights, minimum wage, filibuster - News Break

 “Which side are you on?”
 Barber asked, referring to Sinema and Manchin.
 “What is happening in the Senate is an attack not just on Black people, but on everyone, especially poor and low-wage people, and on democracy itself.”

 The act would restore a pre-clearance formula set by the Voting Rights Act of 1965 that was struck down by the Supreme Court.
-The pre-clearance formula required states with a history of implementing discriminatory voting laws to get federal approval before making any changes to voting laws.
+The pre-clearance formula required states with a history of discriminatory voting laws to secure federal approval before making any changes to voting laws.

 According to the Brennan Center , as of May, Republican legislators have introduced 389 bills with restrictive voting provisions in 48 states.
 Of those, 22 bills have been enacted, with 61 bills in 18 states still pending.